Rolls-Royce BR700

-The Rolls-Royce BR700 family of turbofan engines for regional jets and corporate jets.
-It was developed by BMW and Rolls-Royce plc through the joint venture BMW Rolls-Royce AeroEngines GmbH, established in 1990.
+The Rolls-Royce BR700, also marketed as the Rolls-Royce Pearl, is a family of turbofan engines for regional jets and corporate jets.
+It is manufactured in Dahlewitz, Germany, by Rolls-Royce Deutschland: this was initially a joint venture of BMW and Rolls-Royce plc established in 1990 to develop this engine.
 The BR710 first ran in 1995.
-It is manufactured in Dahlewitz, Germany.
-Rolls-Royce took full control of the company in 2000, which is now known as Rolls-Royce Deutschland.
-The military designation of the series is F130.
+The United States military designation for the BR725 variant is F130.

 Design and development

 BR710

 The BR710 is a twin shaft turbofan, and entered service on the Gulfstream V in 1997 and the Bombardier Global Express in 1998.
 This version has also been selected to power the Gulfstream G550.

-The BR710 comprises a 48 in diameter single-stage fan, driven by a two-stage LP turbine, supercharging a ten-stage HP compressor (scaled from the V2500 unit) and driven by a two-stage, air-cooled, HP turbine.
+The BR710 comprises a 48 in diameter single-stage fan, driven by a two-stage LP turbine, and a ten-stage HP compressor (scaled from the V2500 unit) driven by a two-stage, air-cooled, HP turbine.

 This engine has a thrust-specific fuel consumption (TSFC) of 0.39 tsfc at static sea level takeoff and 0.64 tsfc at a cruise speed of Mach 0.8 and altitude of 10,668 m.

 In May 2017, the 3,200 engines in service reached 10 million flying hours.

-Another rerated version, with a revised exhaust system, was selected for the now-cancelled Royal Air Force Nimrod MRA4s.